DCC-EX/dcc-ex.github.io/docs/index.rst

       - |EX-I-LOGO-SMALL|
       - |EX-R-LOGO-SMALL|
     * - Our DCC command station for controlling your model railroad
-      - Our user friendly installer for loading the command station software
+      - Our user friendly command station software installer
-      - The scripting language, built into the command station software, providing automation of your model railroad
+      - The included scripting language for automating your model railroad
     * - |EX-WT-LOGO-SMALL|
       - |EX-TT-LOGO-SMALL|
       - |EX-DCCI-LOGO-SMALL|
     * - A simple web based controller for your command station
-      - A stepper based turntable controller running on an additional Arduino microcontroller
+      - A separate stepper based turntable controller
-      - A DCC packet sniffing tool
+      - A separate DCC packet sniffing tool
     * -
       - |EX-BSC-LOGO-SMALL|
       -